 AFRL’s 711th Human Performance Wing welcomes new commander

 WRIGHT-PATTERSON AIR FORCE BASE, Ohio (AFRL) – Brig.
-Gen. (Dr.) John Andrus assumed command of the Air Force Research Laboratory’s 711th Human Performance Wing during a hybrid ceremony July 19, 2021, at the National Museum of the U.S. Air Force here, and streamed virtually.
+Gen. (Dr.) Robert K. Bogart assumed command of the Air Force Research Laboratory’s, or AFRL, 711th Human Performance Wing during a ceremony hosted by Brig.
+Gen. Scott A. Cain, AFRL commander, Aug.
+21, 2023, at the National Museum of the U.S. Air Force.